 MSF Japan handles personal information for the purpose of providing support to people in crises, so as to call the attention of as many people as possible to the situation, and to use human and financial resources to their utmost extent.
 For these reasons, and particularly in relation to conducting the following activities, we handle personal information for the purposes necessary to allow you to participate in our activities.

-We use your personal information particularly to administer payroll, pensions, insurance, training and appraisals, monitor equal opportunities, obtain visas, book travel, recruit personnel, and to manage your access to various services such as IT and buildings.
+We use your personal information particularly to administer payroll, pensions, insurance, training and appraisals, human resource development, monitor equal opportunities, obtain visas, book travel, recruit personnel, promote personnel recruitment, and manage employment and to manage your access to various services such as IT and buildings.
 We cannot offer you an employment contract without having specific personal information about you.
 We also have certain legal obligations to keep personal information for a set period of time, and on specific occasions we are legally required to disclose information to appropriate authorities.

 - Basic information required for general management such as name, birth date, email address, phone number and postal address